goland10/GKE-Github_Actions/docs/k8s_create.md

-## Terraform GKE Deployment via GitHub Actions
+## Terraform K8S Deployment via GitHub Actions

-This GitHub Actions workflow provisions and manages a Google Kubernetes Engine (GKE) cluster using Terraform, authenticated through GitHub Actions → Google Cloud Workload Identity Federation (WIF).
+This GitHub Actions workflow provisions and manages a Kubernetes cluster using Terraform, authenticated through GitHub Actions → Google Cloud Workload Identity Federation (WIF).

 The workflow is triggered manually and is designed to be **environment-aware**, idempotent, and safe to re-run.